Addiction Services in Mooresville and Salisbury, NC

 Carolina Pain and Weight Loss is the only practice in the Mooresville and Salisbury area to offer appointments within 24 hours of a patient’s original request.
 Our providers understand the need for urgent intervention before a patient is subjected to painful symptoms of withdrawal.
-If you require opioid addiction treatment right away, please request an appointment with us online, or call one of our nearby office locations.
+If you require opioid addiction treatment right away, please request an appointment with us online, or call our office in Mooresville at (704) 360-4564 or our office in Salisbury at (704) 360-4564.

 What Are the Signs of Addiction?